fufuok/utils/DOC.md

 func AddUint64(h uint64, u uint64) uint64
 ```

-AddUint64 adds the hash value of the 8 bytes of u to h\.
+AddUint64 adds the hash value of the 8 bytes of u to h.
 Ref: segmentio/fasthash

 ## func AssertEqual